 "THE TIMELINE."

-When KPRC 2 Investigates started investigating the mystery of the African Art Collection being stored at a Harris County facility in February 2020, Commissioner Rodney Ellis then (allegedly) went to Sam Njunuri and had him sign an "ACKNOWLEDGEMENT" to the county about the African Art collection.
+When KPRC 2 Investigates started investigating the mystery of the African Art Collection being stored at a Harris County facility in February 2020, Commissioner Rodney Ellis then (allegedly) went to Sam Njunuri and had him sign an "ACKNOWLEDGEMENT" to the county related to the (allegedly) stolen African Art collection.

-According to what I've been told, Harris County Commissioner Rodney Ellis promised Sam Njunuri that he would get his Museum by signing "THE ACKNOWLEDGMENT" that Ellis presented him with.
+According to Charles "Chuck" Marler, the former FBI Investigative Specialist, Harris County Commissioner Rodney Ellis promised Sam Njunuri that he would obtain his Museum by signing "THE ACKNOWLEDGMENT" that Ellis presented to him.
 Commissioner Rodney Ellis also (allegedly) told Sam Njunuri to not talk with anyone about this matter.
 Ellis then (allegedly) backdated the acknowledgment to Saturday, February 1, 2020, and filed the acknowledgment, which he knew to be false, with Harris County.

-The Channel 2 News report also mentioned that Sam Njunuri had a judgment in a civil case and stated this was a possible reason that he was hiding the art collection.
+The Channel 2 News report also mentioned that Sam Njunuri had a judgment in a civil case and stated that this was a possible reason he was hiding his art collection.

-Back in 2018, Harris County Commissioner Rodney Ellis was able to persuade Harris County Judge Ed Emmett, and Commissioner's Court to approve an agreement for "PRECINCT ONE" to accept (14) fourteen pieces of African Art from Sam Njunuri to display in public buildings.
-However, Harris County Commissioner Rodney Ellis' staff eventually accepted more than 1,400 pieces of African Artwork without amending "THE AGREEMENT" that was on file with Harris County.
+Back in 2018, Harris County Commissioner Rodney Ellis was able to persuade Harris County Judge Ed Emmett and the Commissioners Court to approve an agreement for "PRECINCT ONE" to accept (14) fourteen pieces of African Art from Sam Njunuri to display in public buildings.
+However, Harris County Commissioner Rodney Ellis' staff eventually received more than 1,400 pieces of African Artwork without amending "THE AGREEMENT" that was on file with Harris County.

 Back in October of 2021, a Harris County Grand Jury declined to charge Harris County Commissioner Rodney Ellis for his role in the housing of the African Artwork.
 However, it was determined that procedures were not followed in the storage of the presumed priceless artwork.